Female nurse using laptop

 Our Solution

-We are engineering a framework that exists upon the strong foundation of general-purpose Large Language Models (LLM's), while providing a tailored, safe, nurse-oriented tool to help the nursing community.
-This largely female-dominated workforce has seen lower adoption of AI tools and our mission is to understand what nurses genuinely want and need from AI toolchains to then provide it.
+We are engineering a scalable solution that builds on the strong foundation of general-purpose Large Language Models (LLM's) while providing nursing-centered AI infrastructure, stackable credentials, and hands-on AI learning experiences.
+The nursing workforce has seen lower adoption of AI tools, and our mission is to embed AI across the nursing lifecycle and to understand what nurses genuinely want and need from AI toolchains to then provide it in ways that support the nursing workforce.

 Nurse icon